Dive in with the Original & Still the Best Red Sea Dive Guide Team.

 Come and enjoy daily diving at the Red Sea Diving College.
 We offer great packages which are flexible in timing and offer a variation of dives.
 Our reservation team will even suggest an itinerary to fit around your holiday plans.

-Diving with us couldn’t be easier or more flexible around your holiday plans.
-From Shore diving on our stunning house reef to boat trips to various areas – local sites, Ras Mohammed National Park or the Straights of Tiran, we can cater for all levels of diver, tailoring your package around you.
+Our daily diving packages offer shore diving on our stunning house reef to boat trips to various areas – local sites, Ras Mohammed National Park or the Straights of Tiran.
+We can cater for all levels of diver, tailoring your package around your needs.

-Some compare it to Sharm 10 years ago – Dahab is a great way to combining some world famous diving with a day chilling out with the mountainous backdrop and the laid-back atmosphere.
-The Blue Hole, with its vast coral walls and unusual bowl formation, is a classic dive (depth limit 30m unless you are technically trained and kitted).
-The Canyon is just that, one of the only true canyons accessible by recreational divers.
+Our daily diving day in Dahab is a great opportunity to mix some great diving with some relaxing time in the small resort town of Dahab.
+It is only 100km ‘up the road’ but offers a completely different feel from Sharm.
+In the morning you will dive some of Dahab’s most famous dive sites from shore.
+The Blue Hole, with its vast coral walls and unusual bowl formation, is a classic dive (depth limit 30m unless you are technically trained and kitted) and the canyon, one of the only true canyons accessible by recreational divers.